 Do I have to take

-No. Statistics and Discrete Math are very good options.
-Both are
+No. Statistics, Statistics Reasoning in Sports, and Discrete Math are very good options.

 college-preparatory courses recognized by the UC and CSU systems as